Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] The current HEAD will be deleted and can't be reinstated.
 - [ ] Nothing, it's common practice to force a push after rebasing.

  #### Q87.
-What conflicts can occur when forcing a push after rebasing?

-- [ ] The remote master branch could have existing changes overwritten.
-- [ ] The origin URL will be reset to its default value.
-- [ ] The current HEAD will be deleted and can't be reinstated.
-- [ ] Nothing, it's common practice to force a push after rebasing.

- #### Q88.
 How does this command alter the currently checked-out branch?

  git reset --soft HEAD^